LivePersonNY/LiveEngage-WordPress/README.md

 * Increase sales conversion
 * Stay connected with your visitors and customers on the go with the LiveEngage mobile app
 * Out-of-the-box KPI reporting metrics that track engagement performance, agent effectiveness, and real time data on customer satisfaction
-* Fully customize aspects of the LiveEngage platform to match your brand\'s look and feel
+* Fully customize aspects of the LiveEngage platform to match your brand's look and feel
-* Protect your consumers’ information with enterprise-grade security and stability
+* Protect your consumers' information with enterprise-grade security and stability

 ### Product Features: